Humboldt-Penguin/redplanet/docs/src/home/about/contributing.md

-This document is for anyone who wants to contribute to RedPlanet's code.
+This page is for anyone who wants to contribute to RedPlanet's code.

 We assume you're familiar with GitHub and Git.
 If not, learn about them [here](https://docs.github.com/en/get-started/start-your-journey/hello-world){target="_blank"}.

-If you're not comfortable with this process, feel free to contact us by [email](mailto:zain.eris.kamal@rutgers.edu) — we'd happy to implement your suggestions!
+If you're not comfortable with this process, feel free to contact us by email or open an issue on GitHub — we'd happy to implement your suggestions!

 ---